Tsangares/iotaworkshop/README.md

 # Dependencies

-For each tool I used, I created its own repo, cli and pypi package for portablity.
+All of the code I used in this project I encapulsated into a easy to use pip package.
+Many of them have command line interfaces to use the tool and they can all be imported as a module to have enable advanced usage.
 The following project uses these packages that I built, each of which holds a general purpose beyond this project.

  - [iotaescrow](https://github.com/Tsangares/iotaescrow): A escrow implementation using IOTA.
  - [servo_lock](https://github.com/Tsangares/servo_lock): A general purpose, high level servo controller.